 Weather and stopping distance

 The Highway Code advises your total stopping distance in wet conditions will be at least double the distance it takes to stop on a dry surface, and 10 times more in snow and ice!
+This highlights the importance of accounting for wet road braking distance and adjusting your driving accordingly.

 Thinking distance explained